Mark-Denzel/markrenzhashing/README.md

 * **Step 5:** Make sure your Django is updated with version 5.1.1.
 To check this, open Command Prompt and copy & paste this --> python -m django --version.
 If not updated copy & paste this to Command Prompt --> pip install --upgrade Django

 **Configurations:**
-* The Python version is at least --> Python 3.11.2
+* The Python version is at least --> Python 3.11.2 or Higher
 * Django version 5.1.1

 **Execution:**